-- Please treat our staff and other readers with courtesy and respect. - Laptops, tablets, phones and other devices must be on silent mode, and must not cause any disturbance to other readers.
+- Do not take selfies, videos or photographs of the reading rooms as this is disruptive and an invasion of readers and staff privacy. - Treat our staff and other readers with courtesy and respect. - Laptops, tablets, phones and other devices must be on silent mode, and must not cause any disturbance to other readers.